 I hope the promise to Levingston is better than the promise of Stephen Harper and the Atlantic Accord.

-*Alex J Whalling is a veteran sportswriter, author and broadcaster, and a columnist with the Halifax Daily News in which this article first appeared.
-He may be reached at email@example.com
+*Alex J Whalling is a veteran sportswriter, author and broadcaster, and a columnist with the Halifax Daily News.
+He may be reached at firstname.lastname@example.org

 Source: Shunpiking Online, June-August 2007, Volume 4, Number 5